Assessments

 PD - MHFA LP

-Cognitive assessment is used to determine someone's general thinking and reasoning ability, commonly referred to as intellectual functioning or IQ.
+Cognitive assessment is used to determine someone's general thinking and reasoning ability, commonly referred to as intellectual functioning.

-These assessments are usually conducted when an individual is having difficulty with their learning or understanding broader difficulties in school, tertiary education or workplace settings.
+These assessments can be recommended when an individual is having difficulty with their learning or understanding broader difficulties in school, tertiary education or workplace settings.
 Some individuals might also seek cognitive assessment to find out if they are eligible for certain support services or funding programs.
+Alternatively, these assessments can be used to provide valuable information on someone's cognitive profile and abilities.

 Cognitive assessments typically involve conducting one of the Wechsler suite's standardised intelligence tests.
 These tests generally cover the following areas: